Research Instrumentation and Equipment

-The School of Chemistry is able to offer access to a wide range of modern research instruments and facilities, including:
+Members of the School of Chemistry have access to a wide range of modern research equipment and facilities, including instrumentation for:

 University of Melbourne Specialist Store

 The University of Melbourne Specialist Store provide products that assist with teaching and research to the School as well as other approved customers.
-A satellite site operates in the basement of the Chemistry Building with the main hub at Bio21 Institute located on Flemington Rd.
+A satellite site operates in the basement of the Chemistry Building with the main hub at the Bio21 Institute.

 Environmental health and safety

 Environmental Health & Safety is very important at the School of Chemistry.
-From the first year of Chemistry study, students work in laboratories, so must learn the appropriate safety protocols and procedures when working with chemicals and scientific equipment.
-These include always wearing a lab coat and safety glasses and, if relevant, putting your hair up when in a laboratory.
+From the first year of Chemistry study, students work in laboratories, so must learn appropriate safety protocols and procedures when working with chemicals and scientific equipment.
+Knowledge of chemical safety is of paramount importance in the School.